csd4ni3l/fractal-viewer/README.md

-Mandelbrot viewer in Python using compute shaders and the Arcade and Pyglet modules.
+Fractal viewer in Python using compute shaders and the Arcade and Pyglet modules.

+Currently supports Sierpinsky Carpet and Mandelbrot.